Working in Switzerland?

 Double Taxation Agreements

-There are double taxation agreements between Switzerland and several other countries across the globe.
+There are double taxation agreements between Switzerland and a number of countries across the globe.
 They follow standard OECD guidelines and allow for two basic ways of avoiding double taxation: tax exemption and tax credits.
 As a general rule, people who spend less than 183 days per year in Switzerland and receive their salary from a non-Swiss employer may continue to pay taxes in their country of residence.

 In other instances, taxes paid in one country can be credited against taxes due in the other country.
 The easiest way to find out whether there is a double taxation agreement between your country and Switzerland is to consult the fiscal authorities in your country of residence.
 The Federal Authorities of the Swiss Administration also have some information on double taxation agreements available in German, French, and Italian.